Arthur (2011 film): Box office

-The movie received negative reviews.
+Critical response

+Arthur was poorly received by critics.
+Brand later remarked that his choice to be in the lead role was "a mistake" and one of his most notable failures in life.

 The Houston Chronicle wrote a scathing review of Brand's performance, stating "Make no mistake, people are going to hate Brand in this."
 However, Thelma Adams of Us Weekly called it "a laugh-out-loud romp – and [Russell Brand's] best screen role to date."
 Cinemablend stated that "despite all the odds against him, [Russell Brand] proved himself as a winning movie presence".

-Roger Ebert gave the film 3 out of 4 stars, stating that the film "is a fairly close remake of the great 1981 Dudley Moore movie, with pleasures of its own."
+Roger Ebert gave the film three out of four stars, stating that the film "is a fairly close remake of the great 1981 Dudley Moore movie, with pleasures of its own."
 Richard Roeper also enjoyed the film, giving it a "B", and, although he thought parts of the film were difficult to understand, said, "The new Arthur is a likable comedy with a good heart."